Next to napping in the sunshine, grooming may very well be one of your cat’s most beloved activities.

 Mats tend to appear in places that are difficult for cats to reach (such as the back) and are more common in areas where there is a lot of friction (like the armpits), according to Bell.

 Matted cat hair not only looks unsightly, it can cause your cat a lot of discomfort because the skin is pulled so tightly.
 The tangled clumps also prevent airflow to the skin, which may cause skin irritation and—in severe cases—even lead to infection.
-If the fur around a cat’s anal region gets matted, it can trap urine and feces, increasing the risks of parasites and infection.
+If the fur around a cat’s anal region gets matted, it can trap urine and feces, increasing the risks of infection.

 Some cats are more prone to matted hair than others, according to Sheila Bailey, veterinary assistant at San Diego Humane Society.